githubteacher/devs-june-06/places/githubteacher-hometown.md

 - Aviator's Brewery and Smoke House (never had the brews but the food is amazing)!
 - Cooley's is a local tradition
+- Snoopy's is famous for its Hot Dogs

 ## Fun things to Do